Nusiq/mcblend/docs/texture_customization/index.md

 in new custom panel in [Scene Properties](../gui/#scene-properties).

 Masks are filters that are applied to the texture when it is generated.
 Each UV-group has 6 faces.
-You can switch between faces to edit with "Side:" dropdown menu.
+You can switch between faces to edit with the "Side:" dropdown menu.
 The image below shows how the names of the sides (side1-6) are correlated to their placement on the texture.

 ![](../img/faces.png)

-New masks are added with "Add mask" dropdown menu.
+New masks are added with the "Add mask" dropdown menu.
 There are 8 different types of masks.